CastawayMakesThings/LyraNeural/README.md

 ## -Installation-

 To install it is simple.
-Download the official release from the "Releases" tab.
+Download the official release from the from [here](https://github.com/CastawayMakesThings/LyraNeural/releases/tag/Release).
 Make sure you have the JAR in the location you want.
 This API was made for IntelliJ, but should work for others.

 ###  IntelliJ IDEA